+So were you surprised to win the CFDA/Vogue Fashion Fund?
+Congrats!
+It's a big deal!
 Yeah of course!
 I mean, everyone had an equally good chance to win.
 We're all so different.
 You just couldn't guess who was going to take it.

+What was the experience like, as someone who is based in LA, to be tossed into this New York Vogue world?
 It ended really well for me.
 The experience was amazing.
 Last night [at the awards ceremony] was the first time I've been mellow in like eight months and I was able to just enjoy the whole thing.
 I was just really present and it was a lot of fun and the vibes were amazing.

+Everyone's going to know your name now.
+What do you want them to know about you?
 The process with the CFDA/Vogue Fashion Fund has really focused me in a way.
 The biggest thing I try and stress is the customer service we offer which is a huge huge part of luxury.
 And I want to be more exposed to the end client.
-And I think that's a special part of what The Elder Statesman is–it's not just the item itself but it's the sense of discovery, of finding it, it's how you get it.
+And I think that's a special part of what The Elder Statesman is--it's not just the item itself but it's the sense of discovery, of finding it, it's how you get it.
 There's a whole experience that goes along with it.

-With the mentor–whomever it's going to be–what they have that I don't have is experience.
+How do you plan to use the prize money and mentorship?
+With the mentor--whomever it's going to be--what they have that I don't have is experience.
 It's gold.
 I cannot wait to get someone that's been there and faced the challenges that I'm going to facing in a short while.
-And the money is just obvious–it's amazing.
+And the money is just obvious--it's amazing.
 I'm gonna buy a ton of cashmere.
 I'm constantly in development [with new textiles] and one of the things this is going to allow me to do is really explore new ways of spinning and finding new people and unique materials.

+There's a moment in the first episode of The Fashion Fund where you are going back and forth pretty heatedly with Andrew Rosen.
+What was that all about?
 Look, that experience was unique for me.
 I mean, it would be unique for anyone to be put in that position.
 I'm just on my own in Los Angeles so I've developed a strong perspective and conviction.
 It was a strong moment but not as bad as it looked.
 I think it was more of a healthy debate than an argument.

-Anna and Andrew and Reed and Ken–Of course I was nervous.
+Were you nervous to be up there in front of Anna Wintour?
+Anna and Andrew and Reed and Ken--Of course I was nervous.
 You really want to do well and these are people that are very accomplished and I think I have a pretty good poker face but I was definitely wanting to do well.
 So I guess there was a bit of nerves there.